LoyolaChicagoBooks/introcs-csharp/rst/lab-filedata.rst

 overhead being a few extra newlines.
 Minor further adaptations could save time later in your game project, too.

+Copy folder examples/dict_lab_stub to examples/dict_lab, and look in the new folder.

-In the revised lab project with Main class :file:`projects/Dictionaries/FakeAdviseLab/MainLab.cs`, the List and Dictionary filling code is made more general and moved to the class FileUtil for easy reuse.
+In the lab project with Main class :file:`examples/dict_lab/FakeHelp.cs`, you make the List and Dictionary filling code more general.
+The stubs are moved to the class FileUtil for easy reuse.
 The main program chooses the files to read.
 The results will look the same as the original program to the user, but the second version will be easier